 While a tooth bridge allows normal chewing function, it is a good idea to avoid certain types of foods to prevent damage to your bridge.
 Avoid sticky or chewy candies, or save them as an occasional treat.
 Sticky toffees, caramels, or taffy can exert a pulling force on the dental crowns supporting your bridge, increasing the chances of loosening the dental adhesive holding them to your natural teeth.
 In addition, be careful when chewing hard nuts such as almonds, and check for stray nut shell fragments which could crack your pontic or bridge supports.

 Of course, one of the best things you can do to keep your bridge functional and clean, is to take good care of the rest of your mouth through twice daily brushings, daily dental flossing, and routine dental cleanings and examinations.
 A cleaner mouth can help maintain a cleaner tooth bridge, and ensure that your bridge lasts up to 10 or 15 years.
+Make sure that you are taking good care of your toothbrush also.

 Contact us for more information on cleaning a dental bridge